wlinna/Arkhados/README.md

 Very basic feature.
 Allow players to access menu during game so that player can configure keys, graphic settings etc. and immediately see how it affects.

-**Commenting code**
-Most of the Arkhados' code is uncommented.
-Commenting it is nice way to make it more understandable for everyone.

 **Refactor code**